-4.3 General requirements of supervisors during the registrar program

-It is the supervisor's responsibility to:
+4.3 General requirements of supervisors during the registrar program It is the supervisor's responsibility to:

 - 1. Ensure the registrar has adequate knowledge of relevant research, theory and policy before intervention. - 2.
 Ensure the registrar has access to appropriate intervention models, so there is no undue intervention bias as a consequence of the supervisory relationship. - 3.
-Bring to the registrar's attention any limitations of competence, ethical difficulty, personal bias or aspect of personal development in the registrar that the supervisor perceives to be affecting the registrar's professional development and/or professional application. - Offer sufficient supervision opportunities to enable evaluation of applications of the core competencies on a regular basis.
+Bring to the registrar's attention any limitations of competence, ethical difficulty, personal bias or aspect of personal development in the registrar that the supervisor perceives to be affecting the registrar's professional development and/or professional application. - 4.
+Offer sufficient supervision opportunities to enable evaluation of applications of the core competencies on a regular basis.
 Supervisors are expected to keep monthly documentation. - 5.
-Directly observe registrar's work as part of the supervision process, this may include observation via by video or audio recording. - 6.
+Directly observe registrar's work as part of the supervision process, for at least 25 percent of cases in the first year of registrar supervision for the MPsych registrar; this may include observation via by video or audio recording. - 6.
 View active client files of the registrar intermittently as part of the supervision process.